ITR Filing Deadline Missed?

 whatsapp

-Updated on: 12 Apr, 2024 04:00 PM
+Updated on: 10 Sep, 2024 12:17 PM

 What is Long-Term Capital Gain?

-Any earning you make is considered a Long-Term Capital Gain when you sell an investment or other asset you've held for a certain period (usually over a year).
-The required holding period to categorize an asset as a long-term capital asset varies based on its nature.
-Listed equity shares and equity-oriented mutual funds qualify if held for more than 12 months, while unlisted equity shares and immovable properties such as land, buildings, or houses require a holding period of over 24 months.
-Debt-oriented mutual funds and other assets generally fall under the long-term class if held for more than 36 months.
-The tax rates applicable to LTCG differ based on the nature of the asset.
 A 10% tax is imposed on gains exceeding ₹1 lakh per year for listed equity shares and equity-oriented mutual funds.
 On the other hand, LTCG from other assets is taxed according to the individual income tax slab rates.
 This categorization and associated tax structure aim to provide a slight approach to taxing long-term capital gains across diverse asset classes.

-Saving Tax on LTCG from Property Sale: Sections 54, 54F & CGAS
+How to Save Tax on LTCG from Property Sale: Sections 54, 54F & CGAS

-How to Save Tax on LTCG
+How to Save Capital Gain Tax

 Selling a property can generate significant long-term capital gains (LTCG), subjecting you to tax liability.
 However, the Indian Income Tax Act offers provisions to reduce or defer this tax burden, primarily through Sections 54 and 54F and the Capital Gains Account Scheme (CGAS).
+If you are wondering how to avoid capital gains tax, here are some important exemptions that you can claim.

 Exemption Under Section 54: